standardshub/markdown_guidelines/content/en/open-md2html.md

 The page for this free service is under development.

-<alert>We are aiming to build our free service to convert markdown into PDF by the end of March 2023.</alert>
+<alert>We are aiming to build our free service to convert markdown into PDF and HTML by the end of April 2023.</alert>